mattkeys/Advanced-Custom-Fields-Font-Awesome/readme.txt

 == Changelog ==

+= 1.6.3 =
+* Fixed asset path errors when including this add-on from a theme instead of the plugins directory

 = 1.6.2 =
 * Rolling back changes from 1.6.1 after a number of bugs were reported.
 Incompatibility issues with Better Font Awesome have been corrected in that plugins code.